nhsengland/fdp-design-guide/docs/index.md

 ### Other numbers
 - when showing the age of a patient it is important to be accurate and express the age in years and months not decimals

+### Typography
+- do not use italics or underlining (except for links, which are underlined by default).
+Use bold sparingly.
+- do not use bold to emphasise text, instead use front-loaded sentences, headers, or bullet points

+## Links and buttons
+- when placing links in body text, hyperlink the title of the content only
+- do not hyperlink the verb, the preceding article (the, a, our and so on) or the punctuation after the anchor text
+- make your link descriptive and clear.
+Tell users where the link will take them
+- do not hyperlink headings or subheadings
+- use meaningful links, do not say “click here”
+- if a link opens in a new screen, say “opens in a new window”
+- do not use "raw" or "naked" URLs.
+These will be read out in full by screen readers
+- links should open in the same window, unless
+    - You are providing help information, and you don’t want to take the user away from the process they are in
+    - The user is on a login screen when you don’t want to take them away from the login process.
+In these situations, “opens in a new window” needs to be included in the link text.

+## Tool Tips
+- the tooltip must be usable with both keyboards and screen readers
+- where possible, ensure that the tool tip does not obscure what the user is focused on

 ## Images
 ### Informative images